AEOAI SearchContent Strategy

 From there, the work falls into three phases.
 First, create answer-first content that targets the queries where you are absent.
 The most effective content type for AI citations is category-level comparison content that covers the full competitive landscape: "best [category] tools" pages that name competitors, include pricing, and give honest assessments.
 AI search engines treat this kind of brand-owned comparison content like editorial content rather than marketing.
 Second, build presence on the third-party sources that AI search engines draw from, including review sites, Reddit, and industry publications.
 Third, monitor and iterate, because AI search results change frequently and what works today may not work next month.

 For teams that want to automate the tracking, intelligence, and content creation cycle, AEO platforms like Loudmink handle this from $99/mo across up to five AI search engines.
+Check your visibility now.

 Frequently Asked Questions